andloh/blog.loholt.io/content/posts/sops/index.md

 ## Prerequisites

-You need access to a Kubernetes cluster with FluxCD thats already syncing configuration from a git repository.
+You need access to a Kubernetes cluster with FluxCD that's already syncing configuration from a git repository.

 {{< admonition type=note title="Note" open=true >}}
 ArgoCD does not have `sops` integration, yet.
-Hope they can come with trough with this soon as it would be nice to have the option to use it with Argo too.
+I hope they can come with through with this soon as it would be nice to have the option to use it with Argo too.
 It's possible to use it with Argo, but it will require you to add all the dependencies to ArgoCD's container image.
 Which is a lot of hassle to maintain, due to the rapid development around this tool.
 {{< /admonition >}}

 ## Installation